 An employer can include bank holidays in the statutory minimum 5.6 weeks' paid holiday.
 Some employers might give bank holidays in addition to the statutory minimum.

-Employees should check their employment contract to find out if bank holidays are included in their paid holiday entitlement.
+Workers should check their employment contract to find out if bank holidays are included in their statutory paid holiday entitlement.

 In some circumstances, extra bank holidays are announced.
-Whether an employee is entitled to the extra days off will depend on their contract.
+Whether a worker is entitled to the extra days off will depend on their contract.

 If an employer changes when they open or close

-An employer has the right to make changes to when employees take holiday if they need to.
+An employer has the right to make changes to when workers take holiday if they need to.

-For example, if they need employees to take 2 days of holiday, they should tell them at least 4 days before.
+For example, if they need workers to take 2 days of holiday, they should tell them at least 4 days before.

 Changing terms in a contract

-Before making a change to the way employees take holidays, an employer should check their employment contracts.
+Before making a change to the way workers take holidays, an employer should check their employment contracts.
 They should consider whether any terms have been implied by custom and practice.
-This is where well-known terms have formed over a long time.

 If an employer is making significant, long-term changes they must follow the process for changing an employment contract.
-For example, if they're changing the number of holiday days employees get.
+For example, if they're changing the number of holiday days workers get.

 Find out more about: